 NOTE: 'In all ages God's appointed witnesses have exposed themselves to reproach and persecution for the truth's sake.
 Joseph was maligned and persecuted because he preserved his virtue and integrity.
 David, the chosen messenger of God, was hunted like a beast of prey by his enemies.
 Daniel was cast into a den of lions because he was true to his allegiance to heaven.
 Job was deprived of his worldly possessions, and so afflicted in body that he was abhorred by his relatives and friends; yet he maintained his integrity.
 Jeremiah could not be deterred from speaking the words that God had given him to speak; and his testimony so enraged the king and princes that he was cast into a loathsome pit.
 Stephen was stoned because he preached Christ and Him crucified.
 Paul was imprisoned, beaten with rods, stoned, and finally put to death because he was a faithful messenger for God to the Gentiles.
-And John was banished to the Isle of Patmos "for the word of God, and for the testimony of Jesus Christ."
-These examples of human steadfastness bear witness to the faithfulness of God's promises, of His abiding presence and sustaining grace.'
-Our Father Cares, page 311.
+And John was

+John, and carries us forward to the last scenes of this earth's history.'
+Testimonies to Ministers, page 115.